-3c.)
+- 3c.)
 Work now with spatial coordinates, i, j, k for ν .
-Recall that if A_i is a covariant vector, the curl operator $\nabla \times \mathbf{A} = \partial_j A_i - \partial_i A_j$ is also a vector, as the affine connection terms from
+Recall that if A_i is a covariant vector, the curl operator $\nabla \times \mathbf{A} = \partial_j A_i \partial_i A_j$ is also a vector, as the affine connection terms from the covariant derivatives cancel.
+Show that if surfaces of constant of ρ and constant P(or any two functions at all) coincide, then $(\partial_i P)(\partial_j \rho) = (\partial_j P)(\partial_i \rho)$. - 3d.)

-- 3d.)
 Using 3c), show that for a rotating star, surfaces of constant ρ , P, and U^0 all coincide.
 Viewed by an observer at infinity, do surface clocks on a rotating neutron star run faster at the equator or the poles?
 Does spherical symmetry matter? - 4a.)
 Explicit degenerate ideal gas neutron star equations.
+This is the fundamental equation that Oppenheimer and Volkoff used in 1939 that laid the foundations of the theory of neutron stars.
 Show that the differential equations for a star neutron star with a fully degenerate ideal gas equation of state are (refer to and use §8.5 of the notes for complete background and definitions):